YapengTian/CCOL-CVPR21/README.md

 ```

 ### Acknowledgements
-We borrowed a lot of code from [SoP](https://github.com/hangzhaomit/Sound-of-Pixels).
+We borrowed a lot of code from [SoP](https://github.com/hangzhaomit/Sound-of-Pixels) and used detector from Ruohan' [CoSep](https://github.com/rhgao/co-separation).
 We thank the authors for sharing their codes.
-If you use our codes, please also cite their nice work.
+If you use our codes, please also cite their nice works.